lando/lando/docs/config/pantheon.md

 This means that **you can not configure the php version directly in your Landofile for this recipe.**

-If you change this version make sure you [`lando rebuild`](./../cli/rebuild.md) for the changes to apply.
+If you change this version, make sure you [`lando rebuild`](./../cli/rebuild.md) for the changes to apply.

 **Example pantheon.yml**